Today while on my daily hike, I waved to a woman

 God to sustain and carry me when my legs couldn't.

-These sweetheart legs of mine have been through some tough stuff,
+These amazing legs of mine have been through some tough stuff,

 And they work just fine.